elthrasher/rds-iam-auth/README.md

 ## :warning: This Example is not Serverless! :warning:

-This stack includes two medium RDS clusters and the [dreaded Managed NAT Gateway](https://www.lastweekinaws.com/blog/the-aws-managed-nat-gateway-is-unpleasant-and-not-recommended/).
-It will cost you money if you deploy it and leave it running!
+This stack includes two medium RDS clusters ~~and the [dreaded Managed NAT Gateway](https://www.lastweekinaws.com/blog/the-aws-managed-nat-gateway-is-unpleasant-and-not-recommended/)~~.
+Managed NAT Gateway is replaced with [fck-nat](https://github.com/AndrewGuenther/fck-nat/)!
+The databases will still cost some money.

 ## Stack Info